mathworks/Climate-IAM-Explorer/README.md

 [![View Database Explorer for IIASA on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://www.mathworks.com/matlabcentral/fileexchange/82550-database-explorer-for-iiasa)

-This repository contains a set of tools to allow users explore the different [IIASA datasets](https://iiasa.ac.at/web/home/research/researchPrograms/Energy/Databases.en.html).
-To understand more about how the different scenarios are built, we would recommed visiting the technical documentation for each database.
+This repository contains a set of tools to allow users explore the [different datasets](https://iiasa.ac.at/web/home/research/researchPrograms/Energy/Databases.en.html) hosted by the IIASA Energy program (ENE).
+These databases contain a series models that predict the evolution magnitudes including CO2, Energy Prices, and Population among others.
+Each prediction is based in different climate scenarios established by the model.
+To understand more about how the different scenarios are built, we recommend visiting the technical documentation for each database.
 In particular, the links below point the user to the technical documentation for the IAMC1.5 and NGFS datasets.
 </br>
 [Huppmann et al., Nature Climate Change (2018)](https://www.nature.com/articles/s41558-018-0317-4)
 </br>
 [NGFS Climate Scenarios Database](https://www.ngfs.net/sites/default/files/ngfs_climate_scenario_technical_documentation_final.pdf)

-Please note that this tool is complementary to the IIASA own Scenario Explorer which one can use to get the data directly into MATLAB.
+Please note that this tool is complementary to the IIASA Scenario Explorer which one can use to get the data directly into MATLAB.

 The repository mostly consists of two separate tools.
 A MATLAB API to the RESTful interface form IIASA below: <br />
 https://documenter.getpostman.com/view/1057691/SWE6Zcmd#a361ba3a-9c0b-47f5-be21-58202dd6c804